wilmix2/RDOTNET/README.md

 Project  Period  :  JAN 2016   to Jan 2017

-note: remoteserver  invented  in GDollar P.L can take   up  to  a  week  and  rest  in  C#  P.L can take more  months to achieve.
+note: remoteserver  invented  in GDollar P.L can take   up  to  a  week  and  RDOTNET-CSHARP  in  C#  P.L can take more  months to achieve.

 Compiler design   can be easily  achieved in   GDollar  than  Dotnet  or  any  p.l.